schochastics/signnet/cran-comments.md

+# Resubmission 2 of initial submission

+> Shouldn't the year in your license file be updated?

+fixed

+> Some code lines in examples are commented out.

+Example in `eigen_centrality_signed()` was wrapped in `\dontrun{}` (should not be called by users)

-# Resubmission of initial submission
+# Resubmission 1 of initial submission

 >The Description field should not start with the package name, 'This package' or similar.